-Base metals transmuted into gold is the classical definition of the word “alchemy.”
-The metal is placed in a container and subjected to the influence of a transformative agent.
-There is an ancient belief that once any substance is transmuted—even a poison—its power can be used in positive and transformative ways.
+The term “alchemy” is known as the process of transmuting base metals into gold or silver.
+Ancient alchemists placed the metal in a container and subjected it to the influence of a transformative agent—heat or salt or other chemicals—and watched to see what changed.
+The underlying belief was that any substance can be transmuted—even a poison—and its power used in positive and transformative ways.

 Your base emotions are energy trapped in reactive and protective defensive patterns.
-Fear, anger, hatred, and all their variations of emotional pain are all base emotions that are reactions to perceived danger, violation, or hurt.
-But within each emotion is a higher emotional state, a non-reactive state, that can respond with love and intelligence to the appropriate circumstances of life.
+Fear, anger, hatred, and all their variations of emotional pain are all emotions that are reactions to danger, violation, or hurt—perceived or real.
+But within each emotion is a higher emotional state—a non-reactive state—that can respond with love and intelligence to the circumstances of life.

 When fear is transmuted it opens you to the quality of courage.
-When anger is transmuted it transforms into an expansion of your capacity for reaching out into life, for setting clear boundaries, and for acting with loving fierceness on behalf of your wellbeing and the wellbeing of others.
+When anger is transmuted it expands your capacity for reaching out into life.
+It can help you set clear boundaries and act with loving fierceness on behalf of your wellbeing and the wellbeing of others.
 Pain transforms into loving compassion and kindness.
 Hatred transmutes into positive power and love, and paradoxically leads to inner peace.

-Acting out any emotion discharges the energy that is actually needed for the alchemy.
-Learn to contain the emotion you’re experiencing by breathing, grounding the energy of the emotion, and exerting the mindfulness practice of awareness.
+Acting out strong emotion discharges the energy that you actually need for the alchemy.
+Learn to manage the emotion you’re experiencing by breathing, grounding the energy of the emotion, and exerting the mindfulness practice of awareness.

 But let’s face it, sometimes an emotion has too much “charge,” and you cannot easily process it.
-That is a natural part of life and being prepared for that situation will help you safely and consciously release that emotion and energy.
+That is a natural part of life.
+Being prepared for that situation will help you safely and consciously release that emotion and energy.

 Invite and engage the emotion by taking the attitude of curiosity and allowing.
 For example, how does hatred or anger or fear feel in your body?
 Anger has a lot of dynamic energy, often in the arms or jaw.
 It wants to strike out.
 Hatred is cool, contained deep in the body.
 Hatred can be found in the forehead, the eyes, and contractions in your core.
-Anger wants to strike, but hatred wants to annihilate whatever threatens you in a cool, calculated way.
-(Think the cool, contained, calculated power of Darth Vader.)
+Anger wants to strike, but hatred wants to annihilate a threat in a cool, calculated way.
+(Think the cold, calculated power of Darth Vader.)

 Pain is another reactive emotion.
+It is a hurt, a wounding, and a sense of loss.
 There are many causes of pain and many kinds of pain.
-Pain is a hurt, a wounding and a sense of loss.
-Often when you think you are feeling pain, you are in fact more likely thinking it than feeling it directly.
-Pain is often sensed as a contraction in the area of the heart.
+Often when you think you experience pain, you are more likely thinking it than feeling it directly.
+You may sense it as a contraction in the area of the heart.
 You might have learned to cut off pain, or rationalize it, or discharge it through emotional drama.
-Humans often judge themselves for feeling pain.
+We humans often judge ourselves for feeling pain.
 But when you actually feel your pain without trying to get rid of it, you open the door for compassion to take its place.

 Hatred is a great example here.
-As a society, we tend to judge this emotion as bad or think that feelings of hatred make us a bad person.
-Hatred arises from a deep hurt, often a perceived betrayal, or a deep fear of being annihilated.
+As a society, we tend to judge this emotion as bad.
+We think that feelings of hatred make us a bad person.
+But hatred arises from a deep hurt, often a perceived betrayal, or a deep fear of being annihilated.
 It’s a natural defensive emotion.
 Jealousy, self-rejection, disdain, contempt, arrogance are all variations of hatred.
 While it can be dangerous to act on hatred or turn it against yourself, the actual feeling of hatred is a natural protection.

 Clearing out your judgments toward emotions like hatred is a core component of the alchemical process.
 Have you ever forgiven a friend for a personal slight and felt an immediate lightening in your spirit and mindset?
 Once you allow yourself to understand the root of your emotions, breathe into it, and open your heart and mind, you will begin to transmute that emotion its higher aspects.

-Your emotions are gifts because they are doorways to their higher expressions, and the alchemy of emotion can bring unexpected gifts to your life.
+Your emotions are gifts because they are doorways to their higher expressions.
+The alchemy of emotion can bring unexpected gifts to your life.

 Leah Chyten is a psychotherapist, workshop leader, and teacher of spirituality.
-She currently lectures and facilitates groups that explore all facets and dimensions of human potential.
+The author of the novel Light, Radiance, Splendor, she lectures and facilitates groups that explore all facets and dimensions of human potential.